thomas-tinu/thomas-tinu.github.io/_pages/about.md

   - /about.html
 ---

-🎓 I'm a passionate PhD scholar at the Department of Crop Physiology, UAS Bangalore, India, with a focus on unlocking the molecular mechanism of mulberry bud break a.
+🎓 I'm a passionate PhD scholar at the Department of Crop Physiology, UAS Bangalore, India, with a focus on unlocking the molecular mechanism of mulberry bud break.
 My research journey has been a thrilling exploration of plant physiology and its intricate mechanisms.

 🌱 Beyond the laboratory, I thrive on my love for botany, but my interests don't stop there!
 I'm also a dedicated football enthusiast and an avid PC gamer.
 When I'm not exploring the world of plants, you can find me immersed in virtual worlds or on the football field.